DHStanLingRay21/issuehub.io/README.md

 If there is something else that you would like to work on or other ways to improve **issuehub**, open an issue first so we can discuss it.

-Also, have a look at the [contribution guidelines](https://github.com/despo/issuehub.io/blob/master/CONTRIBUTING.md).
+Also, do have a look at the [contribution guidelines](https://github.com/despo/issuehub.io/blob/master/CONTRIBUTING.md).

 ## Copyright